jenkinsci/pipeline-plugin/step-api/README.md

 ## Creating a block-scoped step

-Workflow steps can also take “closures”: a code block which they may run zero or more times, optionally with some added context.
+Pipeline steps can also take “closures”: a code block which they may run zero or more times, optionally with some added context.

 Override `takesImplicitBlockArgument` in your descriptor.
 In `start`, or thereafter, call